Particular/docs.particular.net/transports/rabbitmq/routing-topology.md

 ---

 The RabbitMQ transport has the concept of a routing topology, which controls how it creates exchanges, queues, and the bindings between them in the RabbitMQ broker.
 The routing topology also controls how the transport uses the exchanges it creates to send and publish messages.
+In most cases the [conventional routing topology](routing-topology.md#conventional-routing-topology) should be used.

 ## Conventional routing topology